globus/searchable-files-demo/README.md

 for more details.

-You can filter in various ways using this.
+You can filter your search results.
 For example

     ./searchable-files query "foo" --types-or=text,png